Skip to content

-This recipe will make two sushi rolls, which when cut, will give you around 18-20 pieces.
-As a main course dinner option, I generally make 4 rolls, so double this recipe if that's your plan.
+This recipe makes two sushi rolls, which will give you around 18–20 pieces once sliced.
+If you’re serving sushi as a main meal, I usually make four rolls, so simply double the recipe to suit.

 We've put together a great kit with all the basics you need to make sushi.
 Click here to view.